gabriele-cannizzaro/Get-Google-Cache/README.md

 Get-Google-Cache
 ================

-A Chrome extension to load the current page from Google Cache (full or text-only) in a new tab
+A Chrome extension to load the current page from Google Cache (full or text-only) in a new tab.